 - Herb Garden Markers

-I started by painting the terra cotta pots with my favorite chalk paint.
+With your cedar board made next start painting the terra cotta pots with the chalk paint.
 I used a regular brush so that there would be streaky lines in the paint (as seen below).

 Look at these herbs!!!